zkamvar/stunning-barnacle/Notes.md

 #### Any other topics

 I remember you mentioning that you wanted to go with a style of lesson where we have dual sidebar navigation.... which looks like what "bs4_book" from bookdown has: https://r4ds.had.co.nz/tibbles.html.
 There's a good discussion about the style of this format here: https://twitter.com/daattali/status/1321561642329608201

+I also learned that our solution blocks do not meet accessibility guidelines because they are not keyboard-focussable and do not have proper interactive semantics.
+I believe this can be fixed inside the javascript.

 ### Date: 2020-11-10